A Nationwide document management company.

 When you filled out the electronic form you may have seen a notation in red saying “Coming Soon”.
 When a doctor’s office closes there is a transitional period between when they close and when we receive full access to their records.
 In rare cases it can take several weeks to months for us to gain full access.

 No, we do not mail paper records.
-You can have records sent to you via secure email link (preferred) or mailed via certified USPS on a disc.
+You can have records sent to you via secure email link (preferred) or mailed via certified USPS on a USB drive.

 a.
 The fee charged is for the processing of your request, not for the actual contents of the records.
 The fee may include the cost of copying, extracting, and mailing the records, supplies, and labor costs for the time involved.
 Because we use our resources to reproduce a copy of the medical file, we are allowed to charge a fee.